nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Importing data

+The `import` feature allows users to load data as specified in the provided CSV file.

+#### How the `import` command works

-The following activity diagram summarises what happens when the user inputs an import command:
+The following activity diagram summarises what happens when a user executes the `import` command to import a CSV data file.
+In the case where the file is not imported, an error message will be displayed with the reason.

 ![ImportCommandActivityDiagram](images/ImportActivityDiagram.png)

 There are several important details left out of the activity diagram for the sake of clarity:

-1. The import feature is reliant on having a correctly formatted csv file (which is to be exported from sites like lumiNUS and Source Academy, and modified to fit the format).
+1. The import feature is reliant on having a correctly formatted csv file (which is to be exported from sites like LumiNUS and Source Academy, and modified to fit the format).
    The user needs to provide the number of `Groups`, `Assessments`, and `Tags` since we can't detect this automatically from the format of the file.
 The proper format of the file can be found in the user guide.

 1. A `CommandException` will be thrown if any input does not follow the formatting specified in the respective classes such as `Name`, `ID`, and `Score`.